Incline push up

 - 3

-Lower your chest toward the edge, elbows tracking comfortably (not forced 90° flare).
+Lower your chest toward the edge, elbows tracking comfortably without forcing a 90° flare.

 - 4